- Positions requiring Emergency Medical Response

 Why College of Marin?

-- COM’s Program Coordinator is Fire Marshall for Novato.
+- Expert Instruction: COM’s EMR Instructor is the current Fire Marshall for Novato.

-- The Program Instructor is a Registered Nurse and works on an ambulance as a Paramedic.
+- Real-World Expertise: The Program Coordinator and EMT Instructor is a Registered Nurse and works on an ambulance as a Paramedic.

 READY TO GET STARTED?